KOREAN BEEF RECIPE

 I love the flavor of the traditional way this beef is prepared but sometimes have issues with the texture of flank steak.
 Anyone else?
 I know that ground beef isn’t exactly traditional Korean fare but it’s cheaper and you’re more likely to have it on hand.

-The flavors of this Cheater Korean Beef are spot on and blend together beautifully.
+The flavors of this Korean Beef are spot on and blend together beautifully.
 It’s slightly sweet, slightly spicy…perfect.

-- 1 pound lean ground beef
+- 1 pound ground beef

-- 3 cloves garlic minced
+- 3 cloves garlic, minced

-- 1/2 teaspoon fresh ginger minced (see note)
+- 1/2 teaspoon fresh ginger, minced (see note)

-- 1/2 - 1 teaspoon crushed red pepper depending on how spicy you like it
+- 1/2 - 1 teaspoon crushed red pepper, depending on how spicy you like it

 - salt and pepper

-- 1 bunch green onions sliced
+- 1/2 cup sliced green onions

-Heat a large skillet over medium heat.
+- Heat a large skillet over medium heat.
 Brown the ground beef in the sesame oil.
 Add the garlic towards the end of browning and cook for a couple of minutes.
 Drain the fat.

-Add the brown sugar, soy sauce, ginger, salt and pepper and red pepper.
+- Add the brown sugar, soy sauce, ginger, salt and pepper and red pepper.
 Simmer for a few minutes to blend the flavors.
 Serve over steamed rice and top with green onions.
 If going for a low carb option, it's great over lettuce too!